lokhiufung/personal-productivity/README.md

 3.  **Open in your browser:**
     Navigate to `http://localhost:8000` in your web browser to use the application.

+## Goal Management

+The application now includes a goal management system to help you track your high-level objectives.
+You can create, edit, and delete goals, and link tasks to them to visualize your progress.

+### Goal Features

+*   **Create Goals:** Add new goals with a title, description, deadline, and priority.
+*   **Track Progress:** The application automatically calculates and displays the progress of each goal based on the completion of linked tasks.
+*   **Visual Indicators:** The task dependency graph now includes visual indicators for tasks that are linked to goals.

 ## Task Dependency Graph

 The application includes an interactive task dependency graph, powered by D3.js.
 This graph provides a visual representation of your tasks and their relationships, helping you to understand the overall structure of your work and identify critical paths.